Showing Collections: 1 - 17 of 17

 Abstract Documenting the career of reporter and journalist Eloise Henkel (1923-1995), the collection spans the years 1948-1974.
 The majority of the material dates from 1967-1970, when Henkel spent significant time in Vietnam and Southeast Asia during the Vietnam War.
 In addition to many article drafts and photographs, there are also clippings of her published work as well as correspondence.

-Abstract The papers of journalist and author James S. Rosen fill 125 boxes and span the years 1918 to 2014.
-These papers document Rosen’s life and journalism career, as well as his extensive research relating to his biography of former Attorney General John N. Mitchell.
+Abstract The papers of journalist and author James S. Rosen fill 131 boxes and span the years 1918 to 2014.
+These papers document Rosen’s life and journalism career, as well as his extensive research relating to his biography of former Attorney General John N. Mitchell (The Strong Man: John Mitchell and the Secrets of Watergate).
 Materials include, but are not limited to, documents, photographs, recorded interviews, and clippings.

 Abstract The Scripps Family Papers, primarily handwritten correspondence spanning the years 1836-1924, are contained in two-and-a-half boxes and divided into nine subseries: Biographical, John L. Scripps Correspondence, Mary E. Scripps Correspondence, Miscellaneous Scripps Family Correspondence, Grace Scripps Dyche Correspondence, Clippings, Scripps Financial Records, and Miscellaneous Materials.
 Materials are arranged chronologically within each folder whenever dates are available.
 Undated materials...